Junior Faculty Development Program

 Each yearly program at UMMS consists of a cohort of 20–25 participants, typically Assistant Professors within 1–3 years of their first faculty appointment.
 Program participants are selected through an application process, which includes a description of their proposed project.
 Each participant is matched with a mentor identified by the participant with the help of the program faculty and based on their needs for guidance on their project.

 To complete the program, participants have to attend at least 80% of the class sessions, participate in teaching workshops, and present progress on their project at the end of the program.
 A Graduation Ceremony is held each year to recognize the graduates for completing the program and the mentors for their service.
-Clinicians received Continuing Medical Education credits for participating in the program.
+Participation in the JFDP is approved for CME Credit.*

 A total of 160 junior faculty completed the JFDP in the eight classes held between 2010–18.
 Over 100 senior faculty served as mentors, many more than once.